Food Assistance Guide

 The Emergency Food Assistance Program (TEFAP) helps supplement the diets of Idahoans who are low-income, including the elderly, by providing them with emergency food and nutrition assistance at no cost.
 The Idaho Foodbank supports the TEFAP program in Eastern Idaho.
 The Community Action Partnership Association manages the distribution of TEFAP across the other regions.
 Learn more about The Idaho Foodbank’s TEFAP Program here.

 Women, Infants and Children Food and Nutrition Service (WIC) provides supplemental foods, health care referrals and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.
-USDA announced that they have resources to cover state expenditures on WIC benefits and program administration through February.
-We do not expect there to be any interruption in WIC services.

 Food Distribution Program on Indian Reservations (FDPIR) allows Indian Tribal Organizations (ITOs) to operate a food distribution program as an alternative to SNAP for those living on or near an Indian reservation.
-USDA announced food deliveries planned for February will continue.
-However, FDPIR programs only have administrative funding through January 31 to operate the program.

 Senior Nutrition Programs include both home-delivered meals such as Meals on Wheels and senior congregate feeding programs.